 - Mechanical Breakdown

-While this type of policy typically covers 'Acts of God', if you have materials that are considered unprotected from the elements, they may be excluded.
+While this type of policy typically covers 'Acts of God' such as extreme weather, if you have building materials that are considered unprotected from the elements, they may be excluded.
 So it is imperative to do everything in your power to protect materials and equipment being used on the property in question.